efransholm/devops-demo/README.md

 # Get week by date app

-This is a simple react web app that displays the week of a given date with a reset button.
+This is a simple react web app that displays the week of a given date with.

 ## Running the app